- Home

 Immunity trends, are they worth the hype?

 Weight loss, personal beauty and nutrition make up the largest figures.
-Nowadays, we’re currently bombarded with information and sometimes it can be tricky to tell what’s true or what’s not.
+Nowadays, we’re constantly bombarded with information and sometimes it can be tricky to tell what’s true or what’s not.
 ‘Wellness’ products are no different.
 There’s always a new trend promising to cure all our problems, often with no or very little scientific research supporting its claim.

 Ginger shots, juice cleanses, collagen, supplements…do they really work?